numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 - shall include the version number of the release in which the functionality was deprecated.
-- shall include information on alternatives to the deprecated functionality, or a reason for the deprecation if no clear alternative is available.
+- shall include information on alternatives to the deprecated functionality, or a reason for the deprecation if no clear alternative is available (note that release notes can include longer messages if needed).
-- shall use ``VisibleDeprecationWarning`` rather than ``DeprecationWarning`` for cases of relevance to end users.
-For cases only relevant to downstream libraries, a regular ``DeprecationWarning`` is fine.
-  *Rationale: regular deprecation warnings are invisible by default; library authors should be aware how deprecations work and test for them, but we can't expect this from all users.*
+- shall use ``DeprecationWarning`` by default, and ``VisibleDeprecation`` for changes that need attention again after already having been deprecated or needing extra attention for some reason.
 - shall be listed in the release notes of the release where the deprecation is first present.
 - shall not be introduced in micro (or bug fix) releases.